-What is the Shelf Life of a Mobile Home?
+What is the Life Expectancy of a Manufactured Home?

-The concept of a shelf life for mobile homes is a curious consideration.
-A mobile, or manufactured, home, given the same care as other types of homes, should last forever.
+The lifespan of mobile homes is a frequently discussed topic and a curious consideration.
+An older study done in 1990 by the Manufactured Housing Institute placed the average life expectancy of a manufactured home at 55.8 years.
+However, given the same care as other types of homes, mobile homes should last forever.
 In fact, in mid-2018, the Federal Housing Finance Agency released a report showing that manufactured homes retain value much like site-built homes.

 Why would a manufactured home wear out any faster than its counterparts?
 Manufactured homes are made out of the same materials as any other kind of well-built home.
 Manufactured homes, which is what mobile homes have been called since 1976, benefit from new technology and improvements to building practices.
 Also, they have enhanced design and material usage practices that continue to improve all the time.

 Someone who wants to buy a mobile home might have the same questions as any other homebuyer — about area taxes or the local school district, for instance.
 However, the life expectancy of the manufactured home should be less of a concern.
 Think about the great majority of site-built homes; they are more than 40 years old.

 Why Do Some Believe That Mobile Homes Have a Short Life?

 The perception that the life of a mobile home is shorter than other kinds of housing is off-base for a couple of primary reasons.
 We will detail these reasons, and explain why this thinking is incorrect.

 Factors Contributing to Misconceptions About a Manufactured Home’s Lifespan